Why it’s a man’s world for pensions – and how you can help change this

 Why is this happening?

-The reasons for this are many and varied, but as an employer, you will know women are more likely to:
+There are many reasons for this, but as an employer, you will know women are more likely to:

 - take breaks during their career to have children